"Finally, brethren, whatever things are true, whatever things are honorable,

 All other virtues proceed from the above seven, such as obedience, for example.
 Obedience is the moral virtue that leads the will to comply with the will of another who has the right to command.
 St. Thomas Aquinas informs us that obedience stems from both charity and justice.
 It is only fair to obey the will of God or your parents, for example, for they love you and care about you.
 The commandment to "Honor your father and mother,” is the only commandment with a promise: “that thy days be long in the land which the Lord gives thee."

-Knowledge and understanding are virtues that proceed from faith.
+The virtue of Humility is related to Faith, for humility is the acceptance of the inexpressible distance between God the Creator and man.
+Humility is the realization that all one's gifts and blessings come from the grace of God.
+Humility is the foundation of prayer.
 Mercy, joy, and peace are the fruits of charity.
 Counsel and good judgement are products of prudence.
 Judgement and restitution are related to justice.
 Patience during sorrow and misfortune, and perseverance in times of fear require fortitude.
 And the virtues of chastity in the face of lust, fasting and abstinence to offset gluttony, and meekness to stem anger derive from temperance.

 1 St. Thomas Aquinas.
-Summa Theologica, Second Part of the Second Part - the Virtues: translated by the Fathers of the English Dominican Province, 1912; Volume III of V, Christian Classics, Allen, Texas.
+Summa Theologica, Part II of II - the Virtues: translated by the Fathers of the English Dominican Province, 1912; Volume III of V, Christian Classics, Allen, Texas.

 2 Dante Alighieri.
 The Divine Comedy.
 Translation by John Ciardi.
 WW Norton Company, New York and London, 1970.